Panzer I Ausf. F: Description

 The Panzer I Ausf.
 F uses the same armor layout as the Panzer II Ausf.
 J however it lacks one of the view ports on the upper frontal glacis plate.
 Its armor at the front was virtually impenetrable to anti-tank weapons at the time.
 It has 80mm frontal armour, 50mm on the side and rear, and 25mm top and bottom.
 However, the armour had little to no slope.

-The engine was a Maybach HL 45P 6-cylinder delivering 150 hp into a four-speed gearbox with one reverse gear.
+The engine was a Maybach HL 45P 6-cylinder delivering 150 hp into a four-speed gearbox with one reverse gear (though one source states it used the 6-speed SSG 47 gearbox).
 For the Panzer I Ausf.
 F a special suspension (Schachtellaufwerk) had been developed with overlapping wheels and a torsion bar suspension.
 This allowed larger wheels and permitted use of low quality rubber which was at the time a scarce raw material in Germany on them.

-For the tank commander, five episcopes had been built into the dome that gave a view to the front and sides of the tank.
+For the tank commander, five periscopes had been built into the dome that gave a view to the front and sides of the tank.
 In addition, the commander had a visor for the two 7.92 mm MG-34 machine guns.
-The driver had a folding peephole at the front of one episcope on the left.
+The driver had a folding peephole at the front of one periscope on the left.
 A FuG 2 radio was fitted.